 The Foundation is also improving its evaluation methods, because eight (rather than four) proficiency levels require more precise validation.
 Also, a new option to validate the relevant level of assessment in real-time during the examination will be made available.
 Until now, the participant has declared which test level they wanted to take and then the corresponding examination has been used to validate their competence at the selected level.
 Instead, the new system will validate the participant's level directly, which requires more sophisticated tools.
-This approach will be especially useful during training, when (as illustrated in F.16) a test will be performed before the training starts and then again after the traine is progress precisely.
+This approach will be especially useful during training, when (as illustrated in F.16) a test will be performed before the training starts and then again after the training is delivered, with the certificate showing the trainee's progress precisely.